 ALCS promises to keep an open relationship with parents by communicating via letters, emails, phone calls, and meetings.
-We also invite our parents to be leaders in the school through volunteering and mentoring.
-If you are interested in volunteering, please contact the Family Liaison, located at our main office.

 Faculty's role in the ALCS community: ALCS employs competent, passionate, and hard-working educators who are equipped with the necessary skills and expertise to ensure that the ALCS mission is accomplished.
 They are committed to each scholar's success and seek a partnership with families to maximize each daughter's potential.